 Use a proper email service provider to send and track your email campaigns.
 I have friends who recommend Campaign Monitor, but I know Aquarius Records, my favorite music store, uses List Box.
 Campaign Monitor might be costly if you are sending out emails on a regular basis, but there are masses of options out there, andwith some basic research you can easily come up with a provider that is right for you.
 The more you send, the more economical it becomes to find a service providing a flat monthly fee.

 Thanks to the newer generation of email clients and the explosion of webmail clients, the most reliable way to code HTML emails is similar to how we coded web sites in the 90s.
-Complicated layouts should use tables for layout, and you must use inline CSS to control fonts, colors, etcetera.
+Complicated layouts should use tables for layout, and you must use inline CSS to control fonts, colors.
 Try to code outside of the email application and import or copy and paste your HTML email into the app or service you are using.
 You can find a lot more info at Campaign Monitor Resources, Mail Chimp Resources, and Sitepoint Email Newsletters & related articles.

 When building HTML emails ensure that you optimize your images as much as possible without making them look bad and lossy.
 You should attempt to reduce the size of emails using every bit of equipment in your arsenal as possible.
-We no longer live in the age of mass 56K connections but you would still be best advised to keep bandwdith use to a minimum.
+We no longer live in the age of mass 56K connections but you would still be best advised to keep bandwidth use to a minimum.

 Don't Use Your Desktop Client